Orange-OpenSource/pyDcop/docs/implementation/reference/distributions.rst

 A distribution method computes the allocation of a set computations to a set of agents.

-List of distribution methods currently implemented in pyDCOP:
+See :ref:`concepts_distribution` for more details on the distribution concept.

+pyDCOP currently provides the following distribution methods :

 .. toctree::
   :maxdepth: 1